-Added up together, Flour Federal Global Projects has 5,551 Defense Base Act claims since 2001.
+Added up together, Fluor Federal Global Projects has 5,551 Defense Base Act claims since 2001.
 In addition, the Summary lists 80 deaths.
 All totaled, this results in the third most Defense Base Act claims of any company since 2001.
 Yes, Fluor is a major player in overseas civilian contracting.

-And, in the most recent year, Flour Federal Global Projects has had 504 Defense Base Act claims.
+And, in the most recent year, Fluor Federal Global Projects has had 504 Defense Base Act claims.

 The Defense Base Act and Fluor

-If you're a seriously injured overseas civilian contractor that worked for Flour, then you probably traded working in a war theater to dealing with the DBA insurance company.
+If you're a seriously injured overseas civilian contractor that worked for Fluor, then you probably traded working in a war theater to dealing with the DBA insurance company.
 Not good.
 Not good on any level.

 Putting aside your injuries, you're probably worried about how you're going to survive economically.
 You're in a different world now that you have a DBA claim.